curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 # Part two: religion

-On society adapting to the information age.
+On humankind adapting to the information age.

 I'll be talking about "systematic transparency" quite a bit.
 Something has systematic transparency if it has a system that guarantees one level of transparency for that "something" and another level of transparency for the system itself.
-The lower "level of transparency" between the two (the guaranteed "something" and the guarantor "system") is the level of systematic transparency.

 I'll be talking about "trustless systems" too.
-Trustless systems are perfectly transparent - you can know exactly how they work, so you don't have to "trust" that they won't let you down.
-You provably know how they behave under all conditions.
+Trustless systems are transparent - you can know exactly how they work, so you don't have to "trust" that the system won't let you down.
+You provably know how the system behaves.
 Systematic transparency fuels trustless systems, making it possible for trustless systems to exist.

 ## The parable of the five nations